What are Business Acquisition Loans?

 Are there other loans I could use to acquire a business?

 SBA and business term loans are your best options to acquire a business, but you could use other business financing arrangements.
-Here are some loans structures you can use for aspects of acquiring a business:
+Several loan options offer competitive rates.
+Choosing the best loan program for your acquisition goals requires careful consideration.

-• Equipment financing: These self-collateralizing loans are used to purchase business equipment.
+- Equipment financing: These self-collateralizing loans are used to purchase business equipment.
 While you can’t use them to acquire another company, you can acquire another business’s assets with equipment financing.

-• Revenue-based financing: In this method, you receive a cash advance, which is repaid from future revenue.
-While revenue-based financing is primarily a short-term working capital solution, you could use it to help get a new acquisition running if it already has proven revenue streams.
+- Revenue based financing: In this method, you receive a cash advance, which is repaid from future revenue.
+While revenue based financing is primarily a short-term working capital solution, you could use it to help get a new acquisition running if it already has proven revenue streams.

 Business Acquisition Loan – Final Thoughts